brianglass/anastasis/files/weekday_vespers.md

 <span style="letter-spacing:-.1pt">All-wise Apostles, intercede that I may shake off the folly of my soul, as you have been declared to be truly initiates and revealers of wisdom.
 Lighting the light of the Paraclete and burning out the rottenness of my mind, make me worthy to call you blessed.</span>

-<span style="letter-spacing:-.1pt">Apostles, who saw God, flooded the whole round world with divine teachings and dimmed the darkness of the idols, enlighten my soul, darkened by the passions; and now intercede that our souls may be given GodÂ’s peace and great mercy.<a href="#_ftn14" id="_ftnref14"><span class="MsoFootnoteReference" style="mso-special-character:footnote">[14]</span></a></span>
+<span style="letter-spacing:-.1pt">Apostles, who saw God, flooded the whole round world with divine teachings and dimmed the darkness of the idols, enlighten my soul, darkened by the passions; and now intercede that our souls may be given God’s peace and great mercy.<a href="#_ftn14" id="_ftnref14"><span class="MsoFootnoteReference" style="mso-special-character:footnote">[14]</span></a></span>

 <span style="color:red;font-style:normal;mso-bidi-font-style:italic">Others, of St Nicholas.
 Joy of the heavenly hosts.</span>